ElixirTeSS/docs/TeSS_docs/index.md

 {fas}`boxes-stacked;sd-text-secondary` **Space creation**
 ^^^

-When to set up a TeSS space, how to credit other spaces' materials.
+When to set up a TeSS space, how to credit other spaces' materials
 :::